-We offer a program called READY Labware Services (which you can get a general overview of if you click here).
+We offer a program called READY Labware Services.
 Through this service we partner with top labware suppliers to bring you familiar labware brands you’re already using with barcodes already applied.
 You can further customize your service by adding custom barcode sequencing, enhanced marking technologies and of course (the topic of this post) custom sorting, kitting and packaging.
 You can add additional components to your custom kits such as, maybe, instructions for end users, swabs, etc..

 In programs like READY labware services, with your partners help, you will drive the determination of each component, the marking technology, marking and sequencing requirements as well as the packaging to ensure all of your needs are met completely for how the components and kit as a whole will be used in the real world